Rakthashali Red Rice Kanji with Green Gram & Ridge Gourd Sides

 How Rakthashali got mixed with Paal thondi

 This time it became a mixed rice Kanji.
-The mixing happened accidentally; the rices got mixed while travelling from Kozhikode, the farmers place, to Bio Basics, Coimbatore.
+The mixing happened accidentally; the rice got mixed while traveling from Kozhikode, the farmers place, to Bio Basics, Coimbatore.
 So we applied the adage that when life hands you lemons make lemonade.
 And what a lemonade we got.
 Our Raktashali mixed rice is a combination of 90% Rakthashali red rice mixed with about 10% of Paal thondi, a white thondi variety of rice which is soft to cook and eat.
-The result is a great, organic, red and white rice mix , which works perfectly !!
+The result is a great, organic, red and white rice mix, which works perfectly !!

 Do try the Rakthashali kanji ( mixed rice or plain Rakthashali red rice) on a cool. cloudy day or when you feel a little below the weather.
 It can be a dinner when you don’t want to eat anything heavy.
 Our traditional rice is our treasure trove of health and taste.
 It is for us to adopt them, the farmers have already done it!
 Welcome to the rich, diverse world of traditional, organic rice and delicious and healthy meals!!